Facts and Figures

-- In its first year eligible for ranking in the U.S. News top graduate nursing schools, the Betty Irene More School of Nursing at UC Davis among the nation's best for master's-degree nursing programs.
+- U.S. News also ranks the Betty Irene More School of Nursing at UC Davis among the nation's best for master's-degree nursing programs.

 - UC Davis and The Permanente Medical Group are launching Prep Médico, a new initiative at UC Davis School of Medicine dedicated to building the next generation of physicians committed to advancing Latino health.
 The two health systems also collaborate in UC Davis' ACE-PC program, California's first accelerated three-year medical degree program.

 - The School of Medicine's PRIME and TEACH-MS pathways partner with communities and local physicians to prepare students to practice in medically underserved rural and urban locales.

 - In addition to an M.D. degree, the School of Medicine offers fully accredited master's degree programs in health informatics, public health and clinical research, and an M.D.-Ph.D. program for physician-scientists.

 - The Betty Irene Moore School of Nursing offers five degrees through the Nursing Science and Health-Care Leadership Graduate Degree Program: a Ph.D. and four master's degrees in leadership, nurse practitioner and physician assistant studies and an entry-level nursing program.
 The Master's Entry Program in Nursing, an accelerated program that prepares new nurses, opened for applications in late 2015.

 - Nurses, physicians, and other health care professionals in the region have access to lifelong learning with more than 300 seminars, workshops, onsite hospital tutorials, distance learning, online classes, special lectures and medical grand rounds.